checklist/checklist-support/docs/teams/team-folders.md

 Note: any checklists or templates in the deleted folder do NOT get deleted.
 They are simply moved into the Uncategorized folder below all other folders.

 ## Checklist Folders
-Once you have setup your folders, you can navigate to the Checklists page.
+Once you have set up your folders, you can navigate to the Checklists page.
 On the left, in the blue section, you will see all your folders and checklists.

 Initially, all checklists will be at the bottom.
 You can start dragging them one by one and dropping them on the desired folder.